thilak1227/Machine-Learning-Final-Project/README.md

 ---

 ## 6. Deployment
-The best-performing model (the **XGBoost Classifier**) was saved and deployed to create an accessible end-user tool:
+The best-performing model (the **Random Forest**) was saved and deployed to create an accessible end-user tool:

 * The final trained model and the fitted data scaler were saved using the Python `pickle` library.
 * The model was deployed as an interactive web application using **Streamlit**, allowing users to enter patient clinical data and receive an instant CKD risk prediction.